Hong Kong Island Hong Kong Travel Guide

 Central & Sheung Wan (Hollywood Road, Gough Street) are hubs for local and international contemporary art.

-Hong Kong Arts Centre (Wan Chai) is a multi-purpose arts venue with galleries and performance spaces, featuring diverse programs.
+Hong Kong special administrative region Arts Centre (Wan Chai) is a multi-purpose arts venue with galleries and performance spaces, featuring diverse programs.

 Hong Kong special administrative region City Hall (Central) features a concert hall and theatre, hosting a wide range of performances from classical music to drama.

-Tai Kwun and PMQ offer continually rotating exhibitions and shops, providing new experiences with each visit, demonstrating evolving local design and art.
+Tai Kwun and PMQ offer continually rotating exhibitions and shops, providing fresh encounters with each visit, demonstrating evolving local design and art.

 The island's history gets busy through its preserved sites and architectural heritage.